 - Gastrointestinal disorders like Irritable bowel syndrome

-You can see a full list of disabling conditions here.
+You can see a full list of disabling conditions in the SSA’s Listing of Impairments.

 Remember, you don’t need to have any of these conditions to qualify.
 You can get approved for SSA with any qualified disability.